 In some ways, they are.
 HostPapa does multilingual customer support.
 They accept payment in different currencies.

 However, from everything that I can find (including running geolocation on Singapore websites), they still serve all customers out of their Toronto, Canada data center.

 I think it’s misleading to advertise “best hosting for [country]” if your closest data center is 10,000 miles away from your target customers.

-Compared to other providers like SiteGround who offer datacenters around the world or hosts like InMotion who at least provider bi-coastal data centers – I think it says something about HostPapa’s internal culture that they are specifically targeting markets that they simply aren’t a good fit for.
+Compared to other providers like SiteGround who offer data centers around the world or hosts like InMotion who at least provide bi-coastal data centers – I think it says something about HostPapa’s internal culture that they are specifically targeting markets that they simply aren’t a good fit for.

 This same fact goes with a lot of their marketing – they do fine providing transparency to clarify a lot of claims…but they still make the claims over and over.